Should You Pay Off Your Student Loans Early?

 Those who are hell-bent on paying off their student loans as quickly as possible are making sacrifices left and right to spend less, earn more, and hustle their debt away.
 They’ve seen how student loan debt can be a burden and a roadblock when trying to pursue their dreams.

 But should these young people really be in such a hurry to pay off their student loan debt early?
+Student loan debt has a silver lining — the interest you pay can be tax-deductible.

-Of course, the AGI limit is higher for those who are married filing jointly, but the deduction is still limited to $2,500, even if both spouses are paying back on qualified student loans.
+Of course, the AGI limit is higher for those who are married and filing jointly, but the deduction is still limited to $2,500, even if both spouses are paying back on qualified student loans.

 According to Nisall, the “sweet spot” for filers to take full advantage of the deduction is for those single or head-of-household filers with an AGI of less than $65,000.
-Even then, Nisall said that the tax savings would only be between $625 and $700 based on filing status.
+Even then, Nisall said that the tax savings would be only between $625 and $700 based on filing status.

-“It’s important to remember that this is a deduction not a credit, meaning that you are only reducing the taxable income by the interest amount, not reducing the actual tax dollar-for-dollar,” Nisall said.
+“It’s important to remember that this is a deduction, not a credit, meaning that you are only reducing the taxable income by the interest amount, not reducing the actual tax dollar-for-dollar,” Nisall said.

 So from a tax point of view, it doesn’t make much sense to stretch out your repayment schedule.
 But are there other reasons to consider?